Valdotorium/Metro/README.md

 This game is inspired by MiniMetro
 The player has a tilemap (generated), with a small city on it.
 As the player builds good transport infrastructure, the city grows and surrounding cities appear.
 Later, there will also be maps based on real cities.
-It should be more complex and have a slowe pace than mini metro.
+It should be more complex and have a slower pace than mini metro.

  *Ideas*